MOTABILITY Foundation

 Overview

 The Motability Foundation (Charity Number: 299745) was established to help disabled people make journeys by providing access to transport and working to make transport more accessible.
-The foundation operates as the charitable arm of the wider Motability organization, overseeing Motability Operations to deliver the Motability Scheme while providing both individual grants to disabled people and substantial funding to charities and organizations.
-With ??50 million committed over three financial years ending March 2025, they represent one of the UK's most significant funders in disability mobility.
-The foundation has recently awarded ??23.2 million to 43 organizations, supporting 221,000 disabled people.
-Under the leadership of Chair Andrew Miller MBE, the foundation takes a strategic approach combining immediate practical solutions with long-term systemic change in transport accessibility.
+The foundation operates as the charitable arm of the wider Motability organisation, overseeing Motability Operations to deliver the Motability Scheme whilst providing both individual grants to disabled people and substantial funding to charities and organisations.
+The foundation represents one of the UK's most significant funders in disability mobility, with charitable expenditure reaching its highest ever level of £113 million in 2022/23.
+Under the leadership of Chair Charles Manby MBE, the foundation takes a strategic approach combining immediate practical solutions with long-term systemic change in transport accessibility.

 Funding Priorities